 As a recording artist he has recorded alongside a wide range of artists from Scottish legends Billy Connoly and BA Robertson as well as more recent stars like John Barrowman and two albums with Susan Boyle.
 More global appearances include representing Scotland in Disney’s “It’s a Small World World” for it’s 50th Anniversary video for Disney World.
-In 2017 he recorded on D Imman's soundtrack of the successful Tamil action film "Bogan" in the song "Senthoora" reaching over one million YouTube views in just days.
+He recorded on D Imman's soundtrack of the successful Tamil action film "Bogan" in the song "Senthoora" reaching over one million YouTube views in just days.

-He makes regular media appearances ranging from talent shows like “The X Factor” and “Come Dine with Me” to crime dramas such as BBC 1’s “Shetland” and is no stranger to presenting being behind the online radio show “PlanetPipe” and occasional guest presenter on BBC Radio Scotland.
+He makes regular media appearances ranging from talent shows like “The X Factor” and “Come Dine with Me” to crime dramas such as BBC 1’s “Shetland” and is no stranger to presenting being behind the online radio show “PlanetPipe” and occasional presenter on BBC Radio Scotland.

-His career has covered the wide spectrum of Scottish music from touring the USA and Europe with the established world renouned, pioneering traditional folk band The Tannahill Weavers to co-producing and performing all releases from the masters of modern bagrock, the Red Hot Chilli Pipers, being a driving force behind their music from inception.
+His career has covered the wide spectrum of Scottish music from 5 years touring the USA and Europe with the established world renouned, pioneering traditional folk band The Tannahill Weavers to co-producing and performing all releases from the masters of modern bagrock, the Red Hot Chilli Pipers, being a driving force behind their music from inception.
 He produced one of their most successful pieces to date with "343 The Fallen" - a single released to commemorate the 15th anniversary of the 9/11 attacks in the USA.

 As a composer his tunes have been recorded by some of the folk scene’s greatest artists as well as taken on board as the theme tune to Sky Sports’ SPL Football coverage.
-After releasing his highly acclaimed debut album “Hello World” in 2010 he is currently working on a follow up in 2018.
+After releasing his highly acclaimed debut album “Hello World” in 2010 he is currently working on a follow up in 2019.